keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 ## Model creation

 We'll use the KerasCV API to construct a RetinaNet model.
-In this tutorial we use a pretrained ResNet50 backbone using weights.
+In this tutorial we use a pretrained ResNet50 backbone, initializing the weights to weights produced by training on the imagenet dataset.
 In order to perform fine-tuning, we freeze the backbone before training.
 When `include_rescaling=True` is set, inputs to the model are expected to be in the range `[0, 255]`.